Skip to main content

 Integration with PyTorch

 The TorchConnector integrates QNNs with PyTorch.
 Thanks to the gradient algorithms in Qiskit Machine Learning, this includes automatic differentiation.
 The overall gradients computed by PyTorch during the backpropagation take into account quantum neural networks, too.
-The flexible design also allows the building of connectors to other packages in the future.
+The flexible design also allows the building of connectors to other packages or accelerated libraries.

 Installation and documentation